-For the 13th straight season, I have created a mock college football playoff bracket based my proposed college football playoff system.
-I know that a four-team playoff has emerged, but I think thinks year’s controversial selections prove that we can obviously do a lot better.
+For the 14th straight season, I have created a mock college football playoff bracket based my proposed college football playoff system.
+I know that a four-team playoff has emerged, but I still think we can do a lot better.
 You will see below that 16 is clearly the magic number for the ideal college football playoff, as I will present to you the most comprehensive college football playoff proposal you will see anywhere.
 Anyone that would like to see this playoff in an excel bracket format then just let me know, and I’ll send you a copy.

-Winners play Saturday December 27th at 3:30 in Arlington, TX (ESPN)
+Winners play Saturday December 26th at 3:30 in Phoenix, AZ (ESPN)

-Winners play Saturday December 27th at 3:30 in Phoenix, AZ (ABC)
+Winners play Saturday December 26th at 8:00 in Orlando, FL (ABC)

-Winners play Saturday December 27th at 8:00 in Orlando, FL (ABC)
+Winners play Saturday December 26th at 12:00 in Arlington, TX (ESPN)

 - 16 teams (10 conference championships and 6 at-larges chosen by the top 6 in the Playoff Rankings, which can be chosen exactly as it is now with a committee of 12/13.)

 - 4 regions (teams seeded 1-4 based on committee)

 - Bowl sites will become tourney sites.
 See further explanation below.

 - Selection Sunday will be held the day after conference championship day and the first game will be played two weeks after that or one week depending on how late regular season ends.

 - A couple of special stipulations are that two teams from the same conference can’t play in the same region, and each conference is limited to four total playoff teams.